Qiskit/qiskit-ibm-runtime/CONTRIBUTING.md

 ### Pull request creation

-When submitting a pull request and you feel it is ready for review, if your change has an end user facing impact (new feature, deprecation, removal etc) please ensure that you add a reno release note and that the PR is tagged for the changelog.
+When submitting a pull request and your updates have end user facing impact (new feature, deprecation, removal etc), please ensure that you add a release note.

 ### Changelog generation